Sponsorship Opportunity: 11 Wall Paintings Available for Sponsorship*

 Unidentified Painter (17th century)

-Madonna and Child with Saint Francis, Saint Anthony of Padua, and the Portrait of Two Scuola Members
+Madonna and Child with Saint Francis, Saint Dominic, and the Portrait of Two Scuola Members

 17th century, oil on canvas